influxdata/telegraf/plugins/inputs/vsphere/README-VSAN.md

 vSAN resource is a special type of resource that can be collected by the plugin.
 The configuration of vSAN resource is slightly different from hosts, vms and other resources.

+## Prerequisites
+* vSphere 5.5 and later environments are needed

+* [Turn on vSAN performance service](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.virtualsan.doc/GUID-02F67DC3-3D5A-48A4-A445-D2BD6AF2862C.html): When you create a vSAN cluster, the performance service is disabled.
+You will need to enable vSAN performance service first to monitor the performance metrics.

 ## Configuration
 ```
 [[inputs.vsphere]]